-The breaker marked "Windlass", on the 12 Volt DC Panel supplies power to the optional windlass on your boat.
+The breaker marked "Windlass", at battery switch panel supplies power to the optional windlass on your boat.
 The windlass (shown in Fig. 7.5) offers you the ability to raise and lower your anchor.

 7.3.11.1 To operate the windlass: